Technigo/project-react-native-app/README.md

   - implement diverse react-native APIs
   - experiment with sensor methods (which was really fun!)

-Things that I need to study more:
+Things that I need to investigate more:
 - using styled component with react-native components, syntax is not clear
 - be responsive portrait & landscape screen
 - control default components (button, alert, nav style - can I modify it or is it better to follow OS standard?)